learnbymakingwales/learnbymakingwales.github.io/en/resource/design-challenge.md

 ### Mapping the (food truck) service

-The menu is a product, that exists in a wider-service.
+The menu is a product that exists in a wider-service.
 A [service blueprint](https://learnbymaking.wales/en/resource/a-basic-service-blueprint-template.png) allows teams to understand the interactions between the front-stage (i.e. what users see) and the back-stage of a service (i.e. what staff and organisations do behind the scene and all the things that support that).
 By doing this teams are able to uncover ways to improve a service.

 ![Mapping buying a burioto from a food truck](/assets/images/mapping-a-service.png)